Solving Homotopy Domain Equations: Introduction

 \section{Introduction}

-The purpose of this paper is to give a followup on the project of generalization of Dana Scott's Domain Theory \cite{DBLP:books/mk/Abramsky94} and \cite{DBLP:books/mk/Asperti91}, to a Homotopy Domain Theory, which began in \cite{MartinezHoDT}, in the sense of providing methods to find $\lambda$-models that allow raising the interpretation of equality of $\lambda$-terms (e.g., $\beta$-equality, $\eta$-equality etc.) to a semantics of higher equalities.
+The purpose of this work is to give a follow-up on the project of generalisation of Dana Scott's Domain Theory \cite{DBLP:books/mk/Abramsky94} and \cite{DBLP:books/mk/Asperti91}, to a Homotopy Domain Theory, which began in \cite{MartinezHoDT}, in the sense of providing methods to find $\lambda$-models that allow raising the interpretation of equality of $\lambda$-terms (e.g., $\beta$-equality, $\eta$-equality, etc.) to a semantics of higher equalities.

-In theoretical terms, one would be looking for a type of $\lambda$-models with $\infty$-groupoid properties, such as CW complexes, Kan complexes etc. For this task, the strategy is to search in the closed cartesian $\infty$-category (cci) $Kl(L^\ast_P)$ \cite{MartinezHoDT} (generalized version of the Kleisli bicategory of \cite{Hyland10}), reflexive Kan complexes with relevant information, by means of the solution of domain equations proposed in this cci, which we call homotopy domain equations.
+Dana Scott's Domain Theory \cite{DBLP:books/mk/Abramsky94}, was created in the 1960s and 1970s with the purpose of finding a semantics for programming languages, specifically for functional programming languages theorised by type-free $\lambda$-calculus.
+Where each computational program, which corresponds to a $\lambda$-term, is interpreted as a continuous function $f:D\rightarrow D$ defined on an ordered set (poset) $D$ called Domain, which would come a solution of the Recursive Domain Equation

+hence $D$ is a model of type-free $\lambda$-calculus or also called $\lambda$-model, where $D_\infty$ is the first non-trivial $\lambda$-model introduced by Dana Scott.
+Thus, a computable construction can be more easily verified in its interpretation as a continuous function.

+In addition to the many recursively defined computational objects, type-free $\lambda$-calculus is a classic example of a programming language with recursive definitions of data-types (a classification that specifies the type of value a variable), since the expression $D\cong [D\rightarrow D],$ implies a recursive definition of the data-types, in the sense that $D$ is the limit of a non-decreasing sequence of posets $D_i\subseteq D$ recursively defined, where each $D_i$ interprets a type.
+Thus, a recursively defined computational object (e.g., the factorial function) can be seen as a recursive sequence of partial functions $f_i:D\rightarrow D$ which converges to a total function $f:D\rightarrow D$ being the interpretation of the $\lambda$-term which represents the computational object.

+In the 1970s, $\lambda$-calculus was extended by Martin Löf to Intuitionistic Type Theory (ITT) with the purpose of formalising mathematical proofs to computer programmes, i.e., it emerged as a computational alternative to the fundamentals of mathematics.
+Later, in the 2010s, the Homotopy Type Theory (HoTT) was proposed as an interaction between ITT and Homotopy Theory, where we can affirm that HoTT is the most recent version of the theorization of the notion of an algorithm (in the sense of constructive mathematics seen as algorithms).
+Finally in \cite{Queiroz2016}, \cite{Ramos2017} and \cite{Thiago2023}, an alternative to HoTT based on computational paths; as a finite sequence of rewriting of computational terms according to the ITT axioms.

+Thus, as there is a semantics of type-free $\lambda$-calculus with Dana Scott's Domain Theory, we here want to propose a semantics of a untyped version of HoTT based on computational paths starting from a ``Domain Theory of Homotopy'', that is, we want to start the way for an interpretation of the most recent notion of algorithm given by HoTT, starting with the untyped case.